OrchardCMS/OrchardDoc/docs/Documentation/Creating-1-n-and-n-n-relations.markdown

         }
     }

-This uses stores the data in the infoset and in a database record.
+This stores the data in both the infoset and in a database record.
 However you can only store simple datatypes in the infoset so you can see that `State` field runs some extra code to encode the class into a string.

 All properties in the `AddressPart` are proxies to the record properties: